 Hilltown Churches’ Food Pantry distributes food from Friendship Hall (the downstairs of the Ashfield Congregational Church.)
 It serves those in need from the eleven hill towns of Ashfield, Buckland, Charlemont, Colrain, Conway, Hawley, Heath, Monroe, Plainfield, Rowe and Shelburne.

 Share the Warmth provides warm clothing for clients of the Food Pantry on distribution days during winter months.
 Members of the congregation donate clothing and help with distribution.
 This ministry is shared with St. John’s Episcopal.
-Share the Warmth is a project administered by a town-wide group of people who hold various activities related to sustainability and keeping people warm.
-It is sanctioned by the Missions and Social Justice committee.
-One of their ongoing activities is to collect donations of clothing, particularly warm jackets, hats, scarves and gloves, and other household articles such as blankets, comforters, sheets and towels from October through February.
-Then Food Pantry clients can come take whatever they like on Food Pantry distribution days.
-They also provide financial aid up to $250 for emergency fuel needs for Ashfield residents; assist with simple weatherization measures in homes; and help identify local, low cost energy saving resources as reported in the Ashfield News.
-With a focus on sustainability, in the past the group has also provided workshops on vegetable gardening and preserving foods.
+Funds are also available for up to $250 for emergency fuel needs for Ashfield residents; to assist with simple weatherization measures in homes; and help identify local, low cost energy saving resources.
+With a focus on sustainability, Share the Warmth volunteers have led workshops on vegetable gardening and preserving foods.

 Sharing Gifts provides $100 gift cards to each Food Pantry family.
 Members of the congregation donate to this project each year.

 American Cancer Society/Relay for Life

 CROP Hunger Walk, an annual event sponsored by Church World Service.
 Members of our congregation walk and donate funds.

 Franklin County PRIDE March, an annual gathering in Greenfield.